 "Should I drink more water after I get a massage?"

-(lactic acid, carbonic acid , uric acid and hyaluronic acid) that are the byproducts of muscle contractions and are held in the muscles until they are manually removed through either muscle contraction or external manipulation (Eg. Massage Therapy).
+It is my belief that through understanding the waste disposal process of the "toxins" that are released from the body, The system responsible for that task is the Lymphatic System.
+The toxins that we are talking about are the acids (lactic acid, carbonic acid , uric acid and hyaluronic acid) that are the byproducts of muscle contractions and are held in the muscles until they are manually removed through either muscle contraction or external manipulation (Eg. Massage Therapy).
 Other toxins are the wastes from other normal cellular functions.

 The Lymphatic System is made up of a clear liquid that transports wastes through our body to a central location to be expelled from the body (What a nice way to put that.).
 Our Lymphatic System works better when we are properly hydrated.
 And since it is essentially our immune system, hydration is VERY important.